chinapandaman/PyPDFForm/docs/v2/api_reference.md

   2) A `boolean`, if the element is a `checkbox`.
   3) An `integer`, if the element is a `radio`.
   4) A valid image `bytes` stream, if the element is an `image`.
 When setting the value of an `image` element explicitly, a file path or file object of the image is also accepted.
-Both cases will however be converted to a `bytes` stream.
+In either case however the attribute will still be converted to a `bytes` stream.

 ### **name**